 Don’t be afraid, and it’s essential to keep a strong, positive state of mind.

 Sharon Osbourne’s autobiography, Sharon Osbourne Extreme: My Autobiography, is available at most major booksellers.
 For more information about Sharon, visit www.sharonosbourne.com.

-This article was originally published in Coping® with Cancer magazine, May/June 2007.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, May/June 2007.